terascope/teraslice/docs/packages/data-mate/overview.md

 ### some

-`some(INPUT, args) - Validates that the function specified returns true at least once on the list of values`
+`some(input, args) - Validates that the function specified returns true at least once on the list of values`

 `args: { fn: String, options: Any }`

-`fn must be a function name from FieldValidator`
+`fn - must be a function name from FieldValidator` `options - any additional parameters neccesary for the fn being envoked`

 ```javascript
 FieldValidator.some(['hello', 3, { some: 'obj' }], { fn: 'isString' }); # true